kkarimi62/InverseDesignMagneticFeAlloys/README.md

    - Place your data files in the `data/` directory.

 2. **Train the Model:**
-   - Execute Jupyter notebook `gnnPolyCryst.ipynb`
+   - Execute Jupyter notebook `MachineLearningAssignment_kkarimi.ipynb`